mmcloughlin/avo/README.md

 }
 ```

-You can `go run` this code to see the assembly output.
+`go run` this code to see the assembly output.
 To integrate this into the rest of your Go package we recommend a [`go:generate`](https://blog.golang.org/generate) line to produce the assembly and the corresponding Go stub file.

 [embedmd]:# (examples/add/add_test.go go /.*go:generate.*/)
 ```go